-S34 Number of registered users (borrowers) - Number of people registered to use the library on June 30, no matter where the card was issued.
+S36 Number of registered users (borrowers) - Number of people in the library network registered to use your library on June 30.
 Members of automated resource sharing networks should report the number provided by their network.

 A registered user is a library user who has applied for and received an identification number or card from the public library that has established conditions under which the user may borrow library materials or gain access to other library resources.